paulmillr/noble-ciphers/README.md

 [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard)
 is a variant of Rijndael block cipher, standardized by NIST in 2001.
 We provide the fastest available pure JS implementation.

+We support AES-128, AES-192 and AES-256: the mode is selected dynamically, based on key length (16, 24, 32).

 [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV)
 nonce-misuse-resistant mode is also provided.
 It's recommended to use it,